The Block-wise Circumcentered-Reflection Method: The block-wise circumcentered--reflection method

-\end{definition} The key result is presented in Section 3.1.
+A key result is presented in Section 3.1.
 It establishes linear convergence of the sequence $\left(C^k_{\mathbf{B}}(z)\right)_{k\in\NN}$ to $P_S(z)$.
-Now, our proof that Bw-CRM provides a sequence converging linearly to the solution of the best approximation problem \eqref{BestProblem} depends on some further auxiliary results, derived in the next section.
+Our proof that Bw-CRM provides a sequence converging linearly to the solution of the best approximation problem \eqref{BestProblem} depends on some further auxiliary results, derived in the next section.

 In the following section, the circumcenter operators for each block $C_{\mathcal{B}_j}$ will play the role of the \emph{best approximation mappings} $G_{W_j}$'s.
-Furthermore, $C_\mathbf{B}$ will play the role of $G$ in Corollary \ref{lema3.2}, allowing us to prove the main theorem in the next subsection.
+Furthermore, $C_\mathbf{B}$ will play the role of $G$ in \Cref{thm:BAM}.